 Fish Stock ~ Getting the most out of your fresh catch!

 Alright, if you happened to miss yesterday’s post, go on back and take a gander.
-Just click Let's go Deep Sea Fishin' ~ Charter fishing and how to clean fish to catch up.
+Just click Post to Post Links II error: No post found with slug "lets-go-deep-sea-fishin-charter-fishing-and-how-to-clean-fish" to catch up.

 You’re gonna need a few things to get started: Get you a big ol’ pot, a few ingredients and some canning jars.
 Ready.
 Set.
 Go!

 You won’t need to worry about being all fancy when you chop up your veggies because they’ll be strained out and discarded.
 By the time we’re done simmering everything, all the good flavor will be incorporated into our stock.
 I don’t even worry about peeling anything.

 One thing I am very conscious about is getting the most out of my food.
 For instance, that celery is usually trimmed up and the ends are discarded.
 Instead of discarding scraps, use them for stocks like this one.
 You can freeze the scraps of just about any veggie, herb stems or bones for use in stocks.
 Smart thinkin’ huh?